 Besides correctly preparing your supporting documents, one of the easiest ways to prove that your business has legitimate revenues is to provide existing customer contracts.
 Contracts provide validation from third-parties that the bank can rely on.
 The more evidence you can get, the better.

 The same goes for suppliers.
 Having contracts in place with suppliers and contractors shows evidence that other parties see your company as a viable commercial partner, which further supports your application to the bank – making it more likely that you will get a bank account for your new company.

 Instead of giving up or wondering how you’re going to get the supporting information that banks ask for, focus on the supporting information that you already have, can easily acquire, or could have in the future.

 Don’t try and stretch the truth when explaining the company’s activities.
 Banks are used to dealing with businesses new and old, and generally know when they’re being taken for a ride.
-Be prepared to back up everything you say with hard evidence.
+Be ready to back up everything you say with hard evidence.

 If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.

 GlobalBanks IQ gives you everything you need to start finding and opening accounts for you or your business today.